 And voila, a finished rope-style bagel.

-Let the shaped bagels rest, then test
+Let the shaped bagels proof, then test

 Once all your sourdough bagels are shaped, let them sit for about one or two hours.
-This is called “floor time” in the biz.
+This is called “bench time” in the biz.
 Here you’ll check to see if they’re ready to retard or bake.
-After the first hour of floor time, take one of the bagels and drop it in a bowl of room temperature water.
+After the first hour of bench time, take one of the bagels and drop it in a bowl of room temperature water.
 If the bagel floats within 10 seconds, you’re ready to go to the retard stage.
 If it doesn’t float, they need more floor time.
 Pull the bagel out of the water, pat it dry and put it back on the parchment to rest some more.
 Check the bagel again in 30 minutes.

 Retarding the bagels overnight